-The more nitty gritty you can get with your course topic, the better.
+The more nitty gritty you can get with your topic, the better chance it has to become a profitable online course idea.
 If you’re too broad, you’ll find yourself in the creation stage for forever.
 Try to narrow it down to one specific transformation.
 For example:

 Instead of creating a course on how to open your own online shop on Etsy, you could create a course walking your audience through how to create your own online shop selling handmade soaps on Etsy while balancing your full-time job.